Also called ethanol, grain alcohol, and pure alcohol, a chemical compound, a simple alcohol with the chemical formula C2H5OH.

 Of these factors, fifty-six percent had a blood alcohol concentration of 0.15 or higher.
 However, since 1982, alcohol-related deaths have decreased from 60 to 38 percent in 2009.6

-Alcoholism is a treatable disease, but it is considered a chronic, life-long disease that requires counseling, support, and often medications to control cravings.
+Alcoholism is a treatable disease, but it is considered a chronic, life-long disease requiring counseling, support, and medications to control cravings.
 Relapses are a common problem for alcoholics.